 Congestive Heart Failure

 - Worsening or new onset congestive heart failure (CHF) has been reported with TNF blockers.
 Cases of worsening CHF have also been observed with adalimumab.
-Exercise caution when using CYLTEZO in patients who have heart failure and monitor them carefully.
+Exercise caution when using Adalimumab-adbm in patients who have heart failure and monitor them carefully.

 Autoimmunity